vegaprotocol/documentation/docs/tutorials/proposals/referral-program-proposal.md

 Proposers who invite feedback, engage with comments, and make revisions to meet the needs of the community are more likely to be successful.

 ## Enactment
-If successful, the proposal will be enacted at the time you specify in the `enactmentTimestamp` field.
+If successful, the program changes will go live in the epoch following the time you specify in the `enactmentTimestamp` field.